OUR RICH HISTORY

 Rosemary Markoff has lived with her husband for 49 years in a neighborhood filled with historic houses.
 They have called one, which was built around 1918, home.
 It’s original owner was a NY State Senator, Martin Deyo.
 Having raised her two children in the neighborhood, she continues to work to preserve the character whenever possible.
 She was very instrumental in saving 47 North Street from demolition and is thrilled it is again a home for many.
 Rosemary holds a MS in Accounting from Binghamton University and is Treasurer of Safe Streets.
 She also serves as Treasurer for the Scleroderma Foundation, Tri-State Chapter, a regional not for profit.

-Erin serves as the Career Readiness Coach at SUNY Broome Community College for students in Career and Technical Education (CTE) Perkins programs.
-She has served as a volunteer in NoMa since 2017, later serving on the board as Secretary.
+Erin works as the Staff Associate for Student Retention at SUNY Broome Community College.
+She has volunteered in NoMa since 2017, later serving on the board as Secretary.
 Erin holds a Master of Science in Student Affairs Administration and Master of Public Administration from Binghamton University (2016) and a Bachelor of Arts in Journalism from SUNY Oswego (2013).
 Erin most recently acted as the lead of a two-time NASPA award-winning SUNY PIF grant (HEARS) focusing on access and completion in higher education at SUNY Broome and Binghamton University for four years.
 Erin is the proud recipient of NASPA’s Region II 2019 Community College Professional Award.

 George Homsy is an associate professor in Binghamton University’s Department of Public Administration.
 He directs the Environmental Studies and Sustainable Communities program.
 He has worked as a volunteer in the North of Main neighborhood since 2015.
 Before returning to school to get his PhD, George spent 15 years as a journalist and five years as an urban planner.
 In the latter position, he worked with communities across upstate New York and in western Massachusetts draft comprehensive plans focused on environmental and economic sustainability.